2019 North Carolina Courage season

-The 2019 North Carolina Courage season is the team's third season as a professional women's soccer team.
+The 2019 North Carolina Courage season was the team's third season as a professional women's soccer team.
 North Carolina Courage plays in the National Women's Soccer League, the top tier of women's soccer in the United States.

 On September 21, the Courage clinched their third consecutive Shield with a 3–0 victory over the Utah Royals.

 On October 27, the Courage defeated the Chicago Red Stars 4–0 to win their second consecutive NWSL Championship.